Zete0/Guides/Basics/1 Common Openers.md

 ## After the lab is finished
 - We want our commander to assist the lab whenever possible to pump out more build power to help get your base started
-- As soon as energy drops lower, add on more energy production to prevent stalling
+- As soon as energy drops lower, add on more energy production to prevent E stalling
--
 - As you get used to these mechanics, it is wise to try to anticipate what you'll need and when - but this takes time, be patient.
 Rome wasn't built in a day.